xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 - Search: in particular, we specialize in semantic search that finds documents which are semantically similar to the given query or another document
 - Recommendations: we can return documents based on the user's interests.

 Based on this many other use cases can be implemented.
-For example the personalization API can be used to implement a 'for you' section and the semantic search based on a document can be used to provide a 'more like this' section or add 'more like this' functionality to a 'for you' section.
-Another common use-case is to use the document based semantic search to refine an existing search.
+For example, the recommendation API can be used to implement a 'for you' section, while the search API can be used to provide a 'more like this' section.
+We can also use both and provide 'more like this' functionality to a 'for you' section.

 ![architectural overview](./architecture_overview.png)

-Before the search or personalization APIs can be used documents need to be ingested into our search system.
-In the simplest case each document will produce exactly one search target based on its content.
+Before the front office APIs can be used, documents need to be ingested into our system.
+In the simplest case each document will produce exactly one thing you can search for.
+We call them snippets, as at their core, they are based on snippets of text.
+From each of this snippets we will derive a mathematical representation which is used to match the snippets to the provided search queries or user's interests.
+There are more complex cases where we e.g. split documents.
-Through in more complex cases it can produce multiple search target and/or pre-process the content in some way.
 In the first part of this documentation we will only cover the case where a document directly maps to a single snippet.
-The following parts will cover more advanced use-cases.
+Later parts will cover more advanced use-cases.

-In general we refer to this search targets as snippets, as at their core they are snippets of text.
-From each of this snippets we will derive a mathematical representation which is used to match the snippets to the provided search queries or user's interests.

 Once we have the documents in the system, we can use the front office to implement different use cases.
 For example, to have a ‘for you’ section, we need to add user interactions (clicks, reading, viewing) with documents or snippets.
 With each interaction, the system creates or updates a model that represents the user’s interests each time we add an interaction.
 Each user has a unique model that is used to return individually personalised search results and recommendations in form of a list of best matching snippets/documents.